First Step during the Covid-19 outbreak.

 2. Via online self- referral

-This link takes you to a short form that will take between five and ten minutes to complete.
+Please click here to be taken to an online self-referral form that will take between five and ten minutes to complete.
 It will ask about your problems and what you would hope to be different, this helps us to direct you to the most helpful type of treatment.

 Feel free to ask a friend or family member to help you complete the form if you think this might be useful.
 If you are struggling to complete the form then please speak to your GP and they can also refer you directly.